Vietnam.vn - Nền tảng quảng bá Việt Nam

 From scoliosis

 At the age of 14, Popovici broke the national youth record in the 100m freestyle and soon became the fastest under-15 at the European Youth Olympic Festival with a time of 49.82 seconds.
 From there, the journey to the World Championships and Olympics was quite fast.
-At Tokyo 2020, despite being only 16-17 years old, he reached the finals of the 100m and 200m, creating momentum for international fame.
+At Tokyo 2020, despite being only 16-17 years old, he reached the 100m and 200m finals, creating momentum for international fame.

 From scoliosis to world champion, even world champion in the most special way, Popovici will continue to be a name that makes the top swimming world go crazy for a long time to come.

 Despite leading the medal race until August 2, the US swimming team suffered consecutive disappointing defeats in important events at the 2025 World Swimming Championships in Singapore.
-Typically, they finished second in the women's 4x100m freestyle and 4x200m freestyle relay events, both losing to the Australian team.
+Typically, two consecutive second-place finishes in the women's 4x100m freestyle and 4x200m freestyle relay events, both losing to the Australian team.

 In the backstroke event, star Regan Smith made a hat-trick of second place in all three distances of 50m, 100m and 200m, including two defeats to Kaylee McKeown (Australia).